TheMisinformationGame/MisinformationGame/docs/StudyConfiguration.md

     2.4.3.
 Game Rules
 </h3>
-This page will be shown to participants after they have viewed the introduction before the game rules.
-This page is intended to be used to explain the rules of the game to participants in your study.
+This page will be shown to participants after they have viewed the introduction before the game rules page.
+This page is intended to be used to explain the rules of the game to participants.
 This page is _optional_, so if you do not wish to show participants any game rules, then leave this page blank.

 The **Game Rules** page also supports several placeholders to include icons and example UI elements in the page.
 The